This post may contain affiliate links. Read my disclosure policy.

 A quick shrimp stew cooked in a tomato coconut broth with a hint of lime and cilantro.
 Simple enough to make for a weekday dinner yet sophisticated enough to serve to company.
 Serve with a little brown basmati rice to soak up the broth.

-- 1 1/4 lbs jumbo shrimp, peeled and deveined (weight after peeled)
+- 1 1/4 lbs peeled and deviened jumbo shrimp, weight after peeled

 - 4 scallions, thinly sliced, white and green parts separated